The Variation of Photon Speed with Photon Frequency in Quantum Gravity: Introduction

 \section{Introduction}

-One of the most important problems of modern fundamental physics is the problem of reconciling classical general relativity, the theory of macroscopic gravitational phenomena, with quantum theory, so-called quantum gravity problem.
-Quantum gravity is requested to be the theory from which both quantum mechanics and general relativity should emerge in certain appropriate limits.
-Hence, it is natural to imagine that quantum gravity will offer a solution to the problems of quantum mechanics and general relativity \cite{Ashtekar}.

-There are many competing approaches of quantum gravity, such as string theory, loop quantum gravity, Euclidean path integrals, noncommutative geometry and others.
-Another recent theory of quantum gravity (E-gravity) proposes an anisotropy of space-time \cite{Linker2016}.
-Till now do not have a complete consistent theory of quantum gravity.

-As discussed in the book of Rovelli and Vidoto \cite{Rovelli-Vidoto, Vidoto2014}, we can obtain the minimal size, where we can localize a quantum particle without having it hidden by its own horizon.
+In past it was discussed by Rovelli and Vidoto \cite{Rovelli-Vidoto, Vidoto2014}, that one can obtain the minimum size, where a quantum particle can be localized without being hidden by its own horizon.